julianreul/mode_behave/README.rst

    model = ov.Core(model_type = 'simulation', simulation_type = 'mode_choice')

+   str simulation_type:
-The keyword-argument *simulation_type* specifies which kind of simulation shall be conducted.
+       Specifies which kind of simulation shall be conducted.
        Currently only MNL-simulations are implemented.

 The following MNL-simulations are currently available: